-Newark, N.J. — Unassuming airline passenger Peter Monahan was treated to an “energetic” and “unending” spoken word concert from none other than former Dead Kennedys frontman Jello Biafra while traveling on a red-eye flight from San Francisco to Newark late last night, tired sources confirmed.
+NEWARK, N.J. — Unassuming airline passenger Peter Monahan was treated to an “energetic” and “unending” spoken word concert from former Dead Kennedys frontman Jello Biafra while traveling on a red-eye flight from San Francisco to Newark late last night, tired sources confirmed.

 “I asked him what his job was and he said, ‘I blow minds for a living.’
 Later it came up that he was in a popular punk band or something?” added Monahan.